codyheiser/cnmf/README.md

 This outputs a K selection plot to example_data/example_cNMF/example_cNMF.k_selection.png.
 There is no universally definitive criteria for choosing K but we will typically use the largest value that is reasonably stable and/or a local maximum in stability.
 See the discussion and methods section and the response to reviewer comments in [the manuscript](https://elifesciences.org/articles/43803) for more discussion about selecting K.

 ### Step 5 obtain consensus estimates for the programs and their usages at the desired value of K
-The last step is to cluster the spectra after first optionally filtering out ouliers.
-This step ultimately outputs 4 files:
+The last step is to cluster the spectra after first optionally filtering out outliers.
+This step outputs 4 files:
     - GEP estimate in units of TPM
     - GEP estimate in units of TPM Z-scores, reflecting whether having a higher usage of a program would be expected to decrease or increase gene expression)
     - Unnormalized GEP usage estimate.
     - Clustergram diagnostic plot, showing how much consensus there is amongst the replicates and a histogram of distances between each spectra and its K nearest neighbors

 We recommend that you use the diagnostic plot to determine the threshold to filter outliers.
-By default cNMF sets the number of neighbors to use for this filtering as 30% of the number of iterations done.
-But this can be modified from the command line.
+By default cNMF sets the number of neighbors to use for this filtering as 30% of the number of iterations done (`0.30`).
+This can be modified from the command line.

-In practice, we tend to run this command twice, once with `--local-density-threshold` 2.00 to see what the distribution of average distances looks like, and then a second time with `--local-density-threshold` set to a smaller value determined based on this histogram to filter out outliers.
-See the tutorials for examples of this.

 Example command:
 ```
-cnmf consensus --output-dir ./example_data --name example_cNMF --components 10 --local-density-threshold 0.01 --show-clustering
+cnmf consensus --output-dir ./example_data --name example_cNMF --local-density-threshold 0.05 --show-clustering --auto-k --cleanup
 ```
-  - `--components` - value of K to compute consensus clusters for.
+  - `-k` - value(s) of K to compute consensus clusters for.
 Must be among the options provided to the prepare step
   - `--local-density-threshold` - the threshold on average distance to K nearest neighbors to use.
 2.0 or above means that nothing will be filtered out.
 Default: 0.5
   - `--local-neighborhood-size` - Percentage of replicates to consider as nearest neighbors for local density filtering.
 E.g. if you run 100 replicates, and set this to .3, 30 nearest neighbors will be used for outlier detection.
 Default: 0.3
   - `--show-clustering` - Controls whether or not the clustergram image is output.
-Default: False
+Default: `False`

-By the end of this step, you should have the following results files in your directory:
-   - Z-score unit gene expression program matrix - `example_data/example_cNMF/example_cNMF.gene_spectra_score.k_10.dt_0_01.txt`
-   - TPM unit gene expression program  matrix - `example_data/example_cNMF/example_cNMF.gene_spectra_tpm.k_10.dt_0_01.txt`
-   - Usage matrix `example_data/example_cNMF/example_cNMF.usages.k_10.dt_0_01.consensus.txt`
-   - Diagnostic plot - `example_data/example_cNMF/example_cNMF.clustering.k_10.dt_0_01.png`

-See the tutorials for some subsequent analysis steps that could be used to analyze these results files once they are created.

-# Updates from version 1.1 (D Kotliar)
- - packaging and command-line entrypoints for `cnmf` and `cnmf_p` (parallel)
- - Saves results of **consensus** in `.h5ad` file
- - `--auto-k` option to choose **k** value with highest stability and automatically perform **consensus**
+  - `--auto-k` - pick K value automatically from output of `combine`.
+Chooses K with highest stability value to run consensus on.
- - `--cleanup` flag to remove unneccesary clutter, while maintaining ability to run **consensus** manually without re-running **prepare** or **factorize**
- - `--subset` argument to take subset of AnnData object based on `.obs` label(s) prior to cNMF
- - `--layer` argument to use another matrix from `.layers` of AnnData object instead of `.X`
+  - `--cleanup` - removes unnecessary files from output directory, while still allowing for running `consensus` again on results of `combine`.

+### Results
+cNMF deposits an `.h5ad` file in `output-dir/name/` for each `consensus` run on a particular K value, e.g. `example_data_k10_dt0_05.h5ad` for the above commands.
+This AnnData object can easily be read using Scanpy, and has the following attributes:
+  - raw counts from original file in `.X` slot
+  - NMF usages normalized within each cell (N x K fractional usages) in `.obsm["cnmf_usages"]`.
+This can be used to prime dimension-reduced embeddings such as PCA, t-SNE, and UMAP.
+  - NMF usages for each cell as columns of `.obs`, used for plotting - `.obs[["usage_1","usage_2","usage_3",...]]`.
+  - GEP spectra describing the loadings for each overdispersed gene in all K factors - `.varm["cnmf_spectra"]`.
+  - ranked GEP loadings showing top genes in each factor - `.uns["cnmf_markers"]`.

 [tag-version]: https://img.shields.io/github/v/tag/codyheiser/cNMF
 [repo-url]: https://pypi.python.org/pypi/dropkick/